 How I normally do things...

 My training vehicle is the Hyundai i30 1.6 diesel.
-This is a fantastic car to train in, it's a very smooth responsive car with six gears and good all round visibility.
+This is a fantastic car to train in, it's a very smooth responsive car and fitted with a host of features including, air conditioning, built in satellite navigation system, lane control, rear reversing camera, cruise control, six gears, dual controls and good all round visibility.

 Up to now I've had 3 fantastic careers